Haskar/Star-Citizen-Controller/README.md

   <img src="https://github.com/Haskar/Star_Citizen_Controller/blob/main/pictures/Controller_back.jpg" width="250" />
   <img src="https://github.com/Haskar/Star_Citizen_Controller/blob/main/pictures/Controller_back_2.jpg" width="250" />
 </p>
+The hot-glue work on those connectors look much better in real life ...
+I was actually pretty proud of it ... it looks like a trainwreck in these pictures :(

 ## Intro and credits
 The work is based on a controller by [Tinker Player Solder Pi](https://www.youtube.com/@TinkerPlayerSolderPi)